 Palaver is the first ever app for market-based automated discussion moderation.
 Discussion markets free both students and teachers from the cognitively demanding and — for many people — anxiety inducing aspects of moderating and participating in real-time group discussions.
 We believe discussion markets will radically improve the quality of group problem solving and decision making — a claim my lab hopes to prove empirically.

 Palaver makes joining the discussion easier for all students, eliminates many moderator biases, and allows everyone to better focus on what's actually being said.

 Students can jump into the discussion queue by bidding from their initial endowment.
 Teachers no longer need to devote precious cognitive resources (e.g., working memory) to managing an evolving queue of speakers.
 They can instead devote their full attention to the content of the discussion.

 Here, a student bids 33 points, placing them at the front of the queue.
 (They student is notified: "You will be up next").
 If another student outbids them, then they will move back in the line.
-Of course, if her endowment permits, the student can increase her bid to get back into first place.
+Of course, the student's has enough points remaining, they can increase their bid to get back into first place.